Skip to main content

 </script>

-Is there a way to detect the moment when the document gets loaded into an iframe?
+Is there a way to detect the moment when the document loads into an iframe?

 View Answer: